twomice/viper_search_api_attachments/README.txt

 Search Api Attachments

-This module will extract the content out of attached files using the Tika library or the build in Solr extractor and index it.
+This module will extract the content out of attached files using chosen method
+among:
+ - the Tika library
+ - the build in Solr extractor
+ - the Pdftotext command line tool
+ - the python Pdf2txt extractor
+and index it.
 Search API attachments will index many file formats.

 REQUIREMENTS